 Instead of just listing features, you start guiding the conversation toward what truly matters to your prospect.
 The right questions, asked at the right time, help you uncover pain points, understand priorities, and build the kind of trust that product specs alone can't buy.
 The goal is to create a dialogue, not a monologue.
 By using a structured approach, you can ensure every conversation is productive and moves you closer to understanding your customer’s world.
 Let's get into a few practical techniques you can start using right away.

-Harness the Power of Open-Ended Questions
+Mastering the Art of Open-Ended Questions

 The foundation of any great sales conversation is the open-ended question.
 Unlike closed questions that get a simple "yes" or "no," open-ended questions invite your prospect to share their thoughts, feelings, and challenges in detail.
 These questions typically start with words like "who," "what," "when," "why," or phrases like "tell me about" and "describe."